saawmy/saawmy/README.md

 ## 🧨 More about me
 👩‍💻 I'm currently programming some Minecraft Plugins

-✉ Feel free to contact me via E-Mail: contact@saawmy.tech
+✉ Feel free to contact me via E-Mail: me@saawmy.tech